JackyYuenDacai/JackyYuenDacai/README.md

 # Hi there 👋

-I'm Jacky Yuen — a passionate software developer and technology enthusiast.
+I'm Jacky Yuen — a passionate hardware & software developer and technology enthusiast.

 ## 🌱 About Me